archoncloud/archoncloud-ethereum/README.md

 ### 2. High-Level protocol description

 This is a very high-level description.
 Many details are glossed over in order to keep this brief.
-For a more detailed description, see the Archon White Paper or read the source code from our official repositories.
+For a more detailed description, see the Archon White Paper or read the source code from our official repositories (including this one).

 For this simple protocol description, we define the players in the Archon Cloud to be storage providers S, uploaders U, and downloaders D. The intent of these players are what you think they would be: the U want to make their content available, the D want to obtain the content of U, and S wants to earn cryptocurrency by acting as a conduit serving the needs of U and D.